 More than one (1) Accessory Structure per Lot.

-Requirement that an ADU be integrated into the Dwelling Unit.
+Requirement that an ADU be connected to the Dwelling Unit.

 All parking requirements.

 Requirement that exterior lighting shall shield its direct source from view and shall have no up lighting.

 Exterior lighting in locations other than exterior doors and walkways within 15’ of the Dwelling Unit, ADU, or Accessory Structure.
 (Lighting on address monuments shall be allowed and does not require an Exception.)